Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 Twenty years ago I had the idea to open a gallery but I put it aside until now.
 I opened the MD Gallery in downtown...

 “At around that time I started work at The Shutter Room as a curator and was there for a couple of years.
 I exhibited some of my own photograms (photos made without a camera) and installations there.
 The transition from The Shutter Room to running my own gallery was prompted by turning 50.
-It was an ‘if not now…when’ moment so I started looking for premises and found this high-foot-traffic site in early 2017.”
+It was an ‘if not now…when’ moment so I started looking for premises and found this high-foot-traffic site in Rust Ave.
+Over 2 years on and I am still loving it."

 “I have gained so much from my time at NorthTec.
 I've developed as an artist, I'm able to give back to my family and...